Does Kratom Interact With Tamsulosin?

 - Large dose: 9-12 g

-Kratom’s side effects usually come when taking more significant amounts.
+Kratom’s side effects usually come when taking significant amounts.
 Most people don’t suffer from them when they use the herb responsibly and regularly take tolerance breaks.

 - Frequent urination

 - Heart palpitations

 - Low libido